 Anyways clothed in my Montbell fishing knickers, sawanobori gear, and now my sugegasa I am fully immersing myself into the Japanese Tenkara clothing style as made by popular by the great Sebata-san and Kado-san (my Tenkara sensei).
 I have yet to adopt the waders that Dr. Ishigaki and Masami typically wear.
 However, my fishing skill is still a long ways off from any of them.
 This was made especially clear to me during my recent fishing trip.

 I really like fishing small water in Japan, so I was bummed to not see any fish.
-God willing I’ll head back next season just to check and make sure that there aren’t any fish here.
+God willing I will head back next season just to check and make sure that there are not any fish here.

 Lastly, here are a few photos from my fishing trip last week.
 The river was absolutely loaded with fish.
 I caught about a dozen Yamame and Iwana throughout the day using the fly that Yamada-san gave me.